jvirtanen/nasdaq-tools/nasdaq-taq/README.md

 License
 -------

-NASDAQ TAQ is released under the Apache License, Version 2.0.
+Nasdaq TAQ is released under the Apache License, Version 2.0.